Electronic Logging Devices In Commercial Vehicles

 However, they’re not quite like commercial flight recorders.
 There are many different models on the market that tie into the engine in different ways.
 While they’re all required to comply with the law, they may not record extra things that could be useful in a case like sudden acceleration or deceleration.
 Nevertheless, ELDs will provide personal injury lawyers with new tools to go after irresponsible truckers.

-Have you been injured in a commercial vehicle accident, or lost a loved one due to a trucker’s carelessness?
+Injured in a commercial truck accident?
+Or did you lose a loved one due to a trucker’s carelessness?

 Fight back for the compensation you deserve.
 Galligan Law is ready to represent you.
 Contact our offices for a free consultation.